iambadal/Drum-Kit-Starting-Files/README.md

-Thank you for sharing your GitHub project link.
-Based on the contents of your repository, here's a professional `README.md` file tailored for your Drum Kit project:

 🥁 Drum Kit

 A simple and interactive web-based drum kit that allows users to play various drum sounds by clicking on buttons or pressing corresponding keys on the keyboard.